manicmaniac/core_data_model/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/core_data_model.
+Bug reports and pull requests are welcome on GitHub [repo](https://github.com/manicmaniac/core_data_model).

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).